loguecow/Custom-Discord-Theme/README.md

 Download the exe file and run it then press install (Install to Stable) And then when its finished go to settings and then themes and then press open folder and drag the logueX.theme into the folder

+You can use any theme you like but i just made my own shitty theme

 Credits > Jiiks & rauenzi